HallemLab/Wild_Worm_Codon_Adapter/README.md

 The app has two usage modes:

   1. **Optimization Mode:** This tab optimizes genetic sequences for expression in *Strongyloides* species, *Pristionchus* species, *N. brasiliensis*, and *B. malayi*, as well as user-provided optimal codon sets.
 It accepts either nucleotide or amino acid sequences, and will generate an optimized nucleotide sequence with and without the desired number of introns.
-Users may choose between using canonical *C. elegans* synthetic introns, PATC-rich introns, or *Pristionchus pacificus* native introns.
-Users may input sequences using the text box provided, or may upload sequences as .fasta/.gb/.txt files.
+Users may choose between using canonical *C. elegans* synthetic introns, PATC-rich introns, *Pristionchus pacificus* native introns, or user-provided custom introns.
+Users may input sequences for optimization using the text box provided, or may upload sequences as .fasta/.gb/.txt files.
 Optimized sequences with or without introns may be downloaded as .txt files.

   2. **Analysis Mode:** For user-provided genes or sequences, this tab reports the fractional GC content, cDNA sequence, and codon optimization relative to the codon usage weights of highly expressed *Strongyloides ratti* transcripts (1), *C. elegans* genes (2), *N. brasiliensis* coding sequences, and *B. malayi* coding sequences.
 To analyze transgenes, cDNA sequences can be provided via a text box.
 To analyze native genes, stable gene or transcript IDs with prefixes "SSTP", "SRAE", "SPAL", "SVE", or "WB" can be provided either through direct input via the provided textbox, or in bulk as a comma separated text file.
 Users may also provide a *C. elegans* gene name, provided it is prefaced with the string "Ce-", or *C. elegans* stable transcript IDs as is.
 Finally, users may direcly provide cDNA sequences for analysis, either as a 2-column .csv file listing geneIDs and cDNA sequences, or a .fa file containing named cDNA sequences.